Gordon Z. Novod

 • AMCO Insurance Company, et al. v.
 CoBank, ACB, No. 16-cv-4422-LTS-SLC, 2021 WL 4340540 (S.D.N.Y.
 Sept.
 22, 2021).
 Mr. Novod secured a win on summary judgement as to liability in a breach of contract action brought by G&E’s thirty-seven (37) institutional investor clients regarding their $304 million principal amount (constituting 75%) of 7.875% Subordinated Notes issued by CoBank following CoBank’s redemption of those notes prior to maturity.
 This victory is significant insofar as it permitted institutional investors to recover damages from a bond issuer that breached the contractual terms upon which the bonds were issued.
 Mr. Novod subsequently achieved a confidential resolution of the dispute on behalf of G&E’s clients.

 • Diverse Partners, LP and Troy Bank & Trust Company v.
 AgriBank, FCB, No. 16-CV-9526, 2017 WL 4119649 (S.D.N.Y.
 Sept.
 14, 2017).
 Mr. Novod secured the denial of AgriBank’s motion to dismiss a breach of contract action brought by the proposed class plaintiff arising from AgriBank’s redemption of $500 million principal amount of 9.125% Subordinated Notes issued by AgriBank following AgriBank’s redemption of those notes prior to maturity.
 Mr. Novod ultimately achieved a confidential resolution of the dispute on behalf of the Plaintiffs as well as an ad hoc group collectively holding $329 million (constituting 66%) of the 9.125% Notes.
-This decision is significant insofar as the Court refused to dismiss the action because Plaintiffs were the beneficial owner of 9.125% Notes and not the holder of the Global Note.
+This decision is significant insofar as the Court refused to dismiss the action because Plaintiffs were the beneficial owners of 9.125% Notes and not the holder of the Global Note.

 Mr. Novod’s bankruptcy and distressed litigation highlights include: